 1. Tuck into the sumptuous seafood

-Being on the Bay of Fundy, it’s no surprise that the seafood in Saint John is fresh and tasty.
+Being on the Bay of Fundy, it’s no surprise that the seafood in Saint John, New Brunswick is fresh and tasty.
 During my visit, I tucked into local lobsters, oysters, razor clams, periwinkles and deep fried haddock as well as deep fried clams, but best of all were the bacon maple scallops at Saint John Ale House courtesy of Chef Jesse Vergen (as seen on Top Chef Canada Allstars).
 The menu changes every few days depending on what is fresh and abundant but you’ll find the tastiest fish and seafood here, locally and sustainably caught and cooked to perfection.
 I’ve not tried it, but their Giant Lobster Roll comes highly recommended.